-Article 2.1 Health Professions Education Executive Committee - The Health Professions Education Executive Committee is a Standing Committee of the College.
-The Executive Committee sets policies regarding the governance of Health Professions programs that are consistent with BCM's Policies and Procedures and Faculty Bylaws.
-The Executive Committee: (1) reviews existing Health Professions programs for quality, needed improvements, and future growth; (2) develops strategies for promoting Health Professions programs, internally and externally; and (3) recommends new Health Professions programs to the Academic Council.
-The Executive Committee is chaired by the Dean, and includes Health Professions Program Directors, chairs of the Health Professions Admissions, Curriculum, Student Promotions, and Faculty Appointments and Promotions Committees, 3-4 BCM faculty members, at-large, with interest in Health Professions programs, and 1-2 public members (as required by accrediting agencies).
-The Executive Committee's membership is approved annually by the Academic Council.
+Article 2.1 Health Professions Education Executive Committee - The Health Professions Education Executive Committee (EEC) is a Committee of the School of Health Professions.
+The Executive Committee is designed to advise the Dean to carry out implementation and management of school and institutional priorities as determined by or delegated by the Dean as the chief institutional officer of the SHP.
+These priorities pertain to strategic planning, governance, and administrative operations such as are necessary to achieve the mission sof the School and Colege and to comply with applicable laws and regulations of the U.S. Government and/or the State of Texas and the standards of institutional and program accreditors.
+The EEC advises the Dean in setting policies regarding the governance of health professions programs that are consistent with Baylor's Policies and Procedures and Faculty Bylaws.
+The Executive Committee is chaired by the Dean, and includes Health Professions Program Directors, chairs of the Health Professions Admissions, Curriculum, Student Promotions, and Faculty Appointments and Promotions Committees, 3-4 BCM faculty members, at-large, with interest in Health Professions programs, and 1-2 public members (as required by accrediting agencies)..